Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

 ###### Lightning Clones
 - Chakra: 15, +10/clone
 - Damage: 10d20*1d4 per clone
-Anyone hit suffers a Shock 4 if one clone was used, along with a Paralysis 4 if two clones were used.
+Anyone hit suffers a Shock 4 for 20 IC if one clone was used, along with a Paralysis 4 for 20 IC if two clones were used.

 ###### Water Clones
 - Chakra: 10 +10/clone